TGA-Stock/NewBlack/Task2_converted.md

 }
 ```

-After this message, the product property will be known in EVA and the correct value will be set on the product.
+On receipt of this message, the product property will be known in EVA and the correct value will be set on the product.

 ### Copying properties to parents